 When my kids came along I decided I was going to be the “different parent” and raise them on all the things I never ate as a kid growing up in the 60’s and 70’s.
-Raised in the age of Tang and Hungry Man TV dinners, my meals consisted of the usual American bill of fare, casseroles, meat and starch, cooked-to-death and covered in cheese vegetables, and bizarre variations on Hamburger Helper that to this day probably only slightly passes for food.
+Raised in the age of Tang and Hungry Man TV dinners, my meals consisted of the usual American bill of fare, casseroles, meat and starch, cooked-to-death and covered in cheese, and bizarre variations on Hamburger Helper that to this day would probably only slightly pass for food.
 Well, that was then and this is now.
+Time to eat more veggies.

 Start shopping for produce early with your kids